adrianoribeiro/saraiva-api/README.md

 # saraiva-api
-API que coleta informações de livros da Saraiva e armazena localmente num banco MySQL.
+API that extracts book information from the Saraiva API and stores into a MySQL locally.

-### Tecnologias:
+### Tech/Frameworks:
 * Spring Boot (json/restful)
 * Spring data;
 * Maven;